-A shadowy AI service has transformed thousands of women’s photos into fake nudes: “Make fantasy a reality”
+A shadowy AI service has transformed thousands of women’s photos into fake nudes: ‘Make fantasy a reality’

 Britt Paris, an assistant professor at Rutgers University who has researched deepfakes, said manipulators have often characterized their work as experimenting with new technology in a lighthearted way.
 But that defense, she said, conveniently ignores how misogynistic and devastating the images can be.

-“These amateur communities online always talk about it in terms of: ‘We’re just … playing around with images of naked chicks for fun,’” Paris said.
+“These amateur communities online always talk about it in terms of: ‘We’re just … playing around with images of naked chicks for fun,’ ” Paris said.
 “But that glosses over this whole problem that, for the people who are targeted with this, it can disrupt their lives in a lot of really damaging ways.”

-The bot was built on open-source “image-to-image translation” software, known as pix2pix, first revealed in 2018 by AI researchers at University of California, Berkeley.
+The bot was built on open-source “image-to-image translation” software, known as pix2pix, first revealed in 2018 by AI researchers at the University of California at Berkeley.
 By feeding the system a huge amount of real images, it can recognize visual patterns and, in turn, create its own fakes, transforming photos of landscapes from daytime to night, or into full color from black-and-white.

 The software relies on an AI breakthrough known as generative adversarial networks, or GANs, that has exploded in popularity in recent years for its ability to process mounds of data and generate lifelike videos, images and passages of text.